Looking After An Aquarium - How Much Work Is Involved?

 Every 6th Wednesday - cannister clean on the goldfish tank.
 Approximate time - 45 mins.

-Note: a cannister clean involves stripping it down, cleaning the impeller, rinsing all the media and cleaning/replacing the sponges.
-This is a great video on what’s involved in cleaning a cannister filter:
+A canister clean involves stripping it down, cleaning the impeller, rinsing all the media and cleaning/replacing the sponges.

 As you can see, looking after an aquarium is a lot of work.
 This is why many people who get fish without doing their research find that their fish die pretty quickly.